 As a member of the YEA you will have the opportunity to be heard by members of Essex County Council, local and national organisations as well as other youth groups.
 The YEA work hard to improve the lives of young people in Essex and make important decisions on their behalf.
 All YEA Members represent young people within their communities and engage with those young people to ensure they have their voices heard and represent them fully.

 Each Sub-Group will feed back to the main Assembly.
-Six members of the YEA are also elected yearly to represent Essex within the UK Youth Parliament.
+Seven members of the YEA are also elected each year to represent Essex within the UK Youth Parliament.